How strong is Italian passport?

 Main ways to get an Italian passport: an overview

-By naturalization via residency.
+By naturalisation via residency.
 A foreigner who receives a residence permit card will be able to apply for Italian citizenship in 10 years.
 They need to permanently reside in the country before applying, receive income and pay taxes.
-Italy Golden Visa for investors is one of the ways to obtain a residence permit, and then citizenship.
+One of the ways to obtain a residence permit, and eventually citizenship, is through the Italy Golden Visa for investors.

 By marriage.
 Those who marry Italian citizens do not automatically receive an Italian passport.
 However, this does speed up the procedure for obtaining citizenship.
 You can apply in two or three years depending on the place of residence.